matrixbud/Quantum-Mechanics---The-Theoretical-Minimum/README.md

 # Quantum-Mechanics---The-Theoretical-Minimum
-My "class" notes and problem solution.
+My "class" notes and problem solutions.
 All are typed with MS Word and I made a pdf file of each as well.

 I found this the best intro course ever for QM.
 Nonetheless, I was confused by lots and lots of things.